binomialhq/poly/doc/SPECIFICATION.md

 ## Purpose of This Document

-This document is meant as a formal description of the Poly language, by means of a context-free grammar expressed in augmented Backus-Naur Form (BNF).
+This document is meant as a formal description of the Poly language, by means of a context-free grammar expressed in Augmented Backus-Naur Form (ABNF).
 It is not meant as a tutorial or gentle introduction to Poly, neither is it meant as a formal Request For Comment (RFC) or similar documents.
 This specification is not expected to formally define all requirements, in contradiction to the